- Customers & Developers

 3.1 By Argyle.

 b.
-Argyle will: (i) enter into a written agreement with each Subprocessor imposing data Processing and protection obligations substantially the same as those set out in this DPA and (ii) remain liable for compliance with obligations of this Addendum for any acts or omissions of its Subprocessors that cause Argyle to (1) breach any of its obligations under this Addendum or (2) otherwise violate Applicable Data Protection Law.
+Argyle will: (i) enter into a written agreement with each Subprocessor imposing data Processing and protection obligations substantially the same as those set out in this DPA and (ii) remain liable to Customer for compliance with obligations of this Addendum for any acts or omissions of its Subprocessors that cause Argyle to (1) breach any of its obligations under this Addendum or (2) otherwise violate Applicable Data Protection Law.

 d.
-If, within 30 days after notice of a new Subprocessor as contemplated in Section 3.1.c, Customer notifies Argyle in writing that Customer objects to Provider’s appointment of such new Subprocessor based on reasonable data protection concerns, the parties will discuss those concerns in good faith.
+If, within 30 days after notice of a new Subprocessor as contemplated in Section 3.1.c, Customer notifies Argyle in writing that Customer objects to Argyle's appointment of such new Subprocessor based on reasonable data protection concerns, the parties will discuss those concerns in good faith.
 If Customer and Argyle cannot reach a resolution within thirty (30) days from the date of Argyle’s receipt of Customer’s written objection, Customer may, as its sole and exclusive remedy, terminate the Service Order for the affected Services for convenience, and Argyle will refund any prepaid, unused fees for the terminated portion of the Order Term.
 If Customer does not raise an objection as set forth in this Section 3.1.d, Customer will have been deemed to authorize the new Subprocessor.

 3.2 By Customer